ngzhankang/fullStackedWebDevelopmment/worksheets/wireframes/basic_frontend_data_viewer.md

 #### Good Points

-1. A dropdown list to let users choose between the venue instead of letting them tyoe themselves.
+1. A dropdown list to let users choose between the venue instead of letting them type themselves.
 2. 4 different categories(filters) for the users to narrow down their selection.

 #### Bad Points